 7. What is the price of a Uganda gorilla permit and where can I get it?

 Price of the mountain gorilla trekking permit in Uganda raised to $700 for foreign non-residents (2019) and the 4 hours gorilla habituation experience permit is $1500.
 However due to the global pandemic prices have temporarily dropped to $400, but are likely to change again back up to $700.
 I did the gorilla trekking in May 2021 and paid the reduced price of $400.
-Per July 2021 the price is back up to $700 USD again.
+As of February 2022 the price is back up to normal: $700 USD for tourists.